 There are about 5000 dabba-wallahs (literally ‘food container person’s) cycling around the city delivering hot lunches to office workers throughout the city.
 Tiffin boxes (food containers) are picked up each day from restaurants and homes and carried to a centralized sorting station.
 More than 200,000 meals are delivered, every single day.

 Worth a visit

-One of our favorite activities, which wasn’t that obvious, was a visit to the mega shopping mall High street Phoenix.
+One of our favourite activities, which wasn’t that obvious, was a visit to the mega shopping mall High street Phoenix.
 A bit out of the centre but totally worth a visit.
-After Nepal it was so good to be surrounded by some luxury.
-We escaped the city heat in the airconditioned stores and shopped ‘till we dropped.
+After Nepal, it was so good to be surrounded by some luxury.
+We escaped the city heat in the air conditioned stores and shopped ‘till we dropped.

 Taking the train to the beach

 It’s really cheap to fly in India, but who wants that when you can take the train!
 It was an experience we were looking forward to a lot.
 We had booked our tickets online (an extremely complicated process) and were put on the waitlist.
 The day before departure the tickets got confirmed as RAC (Reservation Against Cancellation).
 Meaning we were on the train, but possibly had to share a seat.
 This wasn’t too big of a problem, since it was a day train and there are usually empty seats anyway.
 We got lucky and got two seats after all.

 List of Indian Railway abbreviations you must know (CNF, RAC, PQWL, RLWL, CKWL, GNWL, RLGN)